-Pam DeLissio has served the 194th Legislative District since 2010.
-The District includes parts of Philadelphia and Montgomery counties.
-She is currently in her fourth term.
+Pam DeLissio has proudly served the 194th Legislative District since 2011.
+The District currently includes parts of Philadelphia and Montgomery counties.

-During her time in office Pam competed for and participated in four leadership development programs:
+During her time in office Pam competed for and participated in 3 Leadership Development programs:

 2011 U.S. Army War College – Strategy Implementation Seminar

 2012 The State Legislative Leaders Foundation- Emerging Leader’s Program